iljabauer/agileselenium/README.md

 	}
 }
 ```

-Notice that the first argument of the super call in the constructor is the qualified name of the package that contains your Selenium Tests.
+You have to implement a parameterless constructor for this class.
+The first argument of the super call is the qualified name of the package that contains your Selenium Tests.
 In this example it is `"/de.agileselenium.test/"`.
 All other arguments are instances of the `IPage` interface which define the registered Pages of your application.
 You can use the already implemented `Page` class:
 ```java
 new Page("HomeScreen", "/",
   	new Component("#password_field", "Password", ComponentType.PASSWORDFIELD),